Today I flunked an exam.

 “My ability to influence your heart to be calm, glad, and filled with joy — amid your weakness, sickness, and timidity — is more than enough for you.
-For in your lack, I will miraculously manifest Myself in your life!
+For in your deficiency, I will miraculously manifest Myself in your life!
 I will bring you to the intended goal for which I created you!
 Therefore, you can hold your head up high and declare with confidence all your feebleness, because it is in contrite humility that I dwell most powerfully.
 That has always been My way.
+Weakness is the way!
 For the sake of Jesus, (did he, the Son of God, not humble himself to death?) be pleased with your lack and look with favor upon your troubles for they do not have the last word; I will enable you, I will empower you, I will establish you, I will confirm you, again and again.”

 And so, I boast publicly, and with gladness!